 Many painful back and spine conditions start with an accident or sports injury that damages nerves in the spinal cord, back muscles, vertebrae, or joints.
 Other cases stem from genetic conditions, arthritis, infections, tumors on the spinal column, and more.

 All sorts of risk factors – age, nutrition, fitness level, and obesity — affect the likelihood of developing back or spine problems.
 Tips from the North American Spine Society show how healthy choices about exercise and nutrition may prevent back problems and other spine disorders.
 Some level of back pain may seem like a natural part of aging, however.
 Fortunately, suffering the negative effects of back pain need not be inevitable because orthopedic spine specialists have many effective treatment options to fit every individual.

 Take Steps to Stop Back Pain

-Orthopedic hospitals with dedicated spine care facilities like Baylor Scott & White Orthopedic and Spine Hospital – Arlington benefit from the latest in diagnostic tools to start the treatment process off right.
+Orthopedic hospitals with dedicated spine care facilities like Baylor Scott & White – Arlington benefit from the latest in diagnostic tools to start the treatment process off right.
 When patients complain of back pain or other spinal disability, orthopedic doctors start with a complete physical exam, medical history, and testing.
 They use diagnostic tools such as CT scans, MRIs, fluoroscopy, X-ray, arthrograms, and myelograms to look inside the spinal column and pinpoint irregularities in the bone or soft tissue.
 Most of these tests are simple, while others may require some preparation or a minimally invasive procedure such as injection or spinal tap.